jorgebucaran/fisher/README.md

 fisher install ~/path/to/plugin
 ```

-> Fisher expands plugins into your fish configuration directory by default, overwriting existing files.
+> Fisher expands plugins into your Fish configuration directory by default, overwriting existing files.
 If you wish to change this behavior, set `$fisher_path` to your preferred location and put it in your function path.

 ### Listing plugins